 Even though Colombia featured Latin America's first female presidential candidate in 1974, rates of women's participation in the political process have been historically lower in Colombia than elsewhere in Latin America.
-Beginning with the 1991 constitution, Colombian law focused on improving gender equality within the government and political process.
+Beginning with the 1991 Constitution, Colombian law focused on improving gender equality within the government and political process.
 For example, the law requires that women hold at least 30% of government appointments and make up a minimum of 30% of political party lists, among other requirements.

 While female politicians are generally well-respected, unlike men, women must demonstrate they are exceptional housewives and mothers before the public considers them serious candidates.
 In 2014, 3 women were major party presidential candidates.
-In 2022,

-29% of lower house and 31% of upper house parliament members were women, compared with 29% and 25% in the US Congress, respectively.
+In 2022, 29% of lower house and 31% of upper house parliament members were women, compared with 29% and 25% in the US Congress, respectively.
 The current Vice President, Francia Marquez, took office in 2022.

-Gender Based Violence (GBV)

-Women face a significant level of violence in Colombia, some of it related to Colombia's internal conflicts (see p.
-7-11 of History and Myth).
+Gender Based Violence (GBV) Women face a significant level of related to Colombia's internal conflicts (see History and Myth).
 Between 2001 and 2009, experts estimate that around 500,000 women were subjected to conflict-related sexual violence.